EmergeDigital/alexander-suits/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.

-## Development server
+## Build Instructions for Development

-Run `ng serve` for a dev server.
+For installation, ensure you have node 9.4.0 and nvm 5.6.0 installed

+$ npm i -g yarn

+$ yarn

+$ ng serve

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding